-CTCAE data is synchronized with the latest version of MedDRA (v12.0).
+CTCAE v4.0 data is harmonized with the latest version of MedDRA (v12.0).
 MedDRA updates occur on a semi-annual basis, while major CTCAE updates are anticipated to occur every two years.
 Therefore, each semi annual update of MedDRA will not have an impact on CTCAE and the latter does not need to be updated simultaneously.
 For each annual MedDRA update, the change may result in a minor update in CTCAE, in which case the update process will follow the process for minor update.
+Each time that CTCAE is updated, however, it will be harmonized with the latest version of MedDRA.